Unification and combination of a class of traversal strategies made with pattern matching and fixed-points: Position-based and their combination

-To define the position-based \ces, we introduce two position-based strategies.
-For a position $p$ and a context $\mbf{\tau}$, the jump strategy $ @p.\mbf{\tau}$ applied to a term $t$ inserts $\mbf{\tau}$ at the position $p$ of the input term $t$.
-The failing strategy $\emptylist$ fails when applied to any term.
-Their precise semantics are given in Definition \ref{semantics-posi-based:def} below for semantics of position-based \ces.
+To define the position-based \ces, we introduce two particular position-based strategies as follows.
+Firstly, for a position $p$ and a context $\mbf{\tau}$, we define the jump strategy $@p.\mbf{\tau}$ that, when applied to a term $t$, it inserts $\mbf{\tau}$ at the position $p$ of $t$.
+Secondly, we define the failing strategy $\emptylist$ that fails when applied to any term.
+Their precise semantics are given in Definition \ref{semantics-posi-based:def} of the semantics of position-based \ces.